 I believe that these concepts of 'approaches and entries' are important.
 Experience has shown that I can’t really teach anyone to do what I do.
 However, it can be very helpful (for me at least) to get a window into another’s approach.
 If I can find a workable approach, however imperfect it may be, if it allows me to see how a process works in practice, then I can replicate the type of work shown in myriad, personally appropriate ways.
 If I can find an entry, a door into a space or practice, in most cases that is the hard part.
 Once I have access into the house, so to speak, I am free to explore.

 Six Ways is available for pre-order at this time (the release date is April 23rd, 2018) via Amazon US & Amazon UK, Barnes & Noble, Adlibris in Norway, Finland, and Sweden, and the Book Depository.
 The Book Depository ships worldwide for free, and so is the best source for Oceania and Canada right now.
 As I have been asked: I get paid the same regardless of where you purchase the book, so choose whichever works best for you!
-I am not handling shipping of books at this time, as it simply cuts too deeply into the time I have for my work in the shop, so they are not available from me directly, with the exception of bookstores looking to buy wholesale.
+I am not handling shipping of books at this time, as it simply cuts too deeply into the time I have for my work in the shop, so they are not available from me directly.